PersoBench: Benchmarking Personalized Response Generation in Large Language Models: Experiment

-To establish a solid foundation for our benchmark, we selected widely recognized datasets in the domain, guided by a recent survey in the same context \cite{chen2024recent}.
-Our selection criteria included choosing datasets with a reasonable test/validation set size, which was important given our budget constraints.
-We prioritized datasets that clearly separated the actual response from the conversation context to meet our data structure requirements and those that required minimal preprocessing to preserve the integrity of their content.
-Based on these criteria, the following datasets were chosen for our benchmarking experiment, and their statistics are provided in Table \ref{tab:datasets-statistics}.
+To establish a solid foundation for our benchmarking pipeline, we selected widely recognized datasets in the personalized dialogue domain, guided by a recent survey \cite{chen2024recent}.
+Practical constraints such as test/validation set availability and the presence of clearly separated response fields guided our selection.
+Importantly, we sought datasets that require minimal preprocessing and exhibit diverse personalization properties, enabling a more comprehensive evaluation.
+While each dataset has been used in prior studies individually, they differ significantly in the aspects of personalization they emphasize.
+By bringing them together under a shared evaluation protocol, we enable holistic, cross-dataset benchmarking of large language models.
+The following datasets were selected, and their statistics are reported in Table~\ref{tab:datasets-statistics}: